 - Religious discrimination.
 Title VII requires the employer to accommodate employees who can’t take a vaccine because of a “sincerely held religious belief, practice, or observance.”
 Like with the ADA, the employer must reasonably accommodate employees’ qualifying religious objections under Title VII, at least absent “undue hardship” to the business, although the standard in the religious context is less stringent for employers than under the ADA.

 - Employer liability.
 The employer may encounter pitfalls both for requiring and not requiring COVID-19 vaccinations.
 For mandated shots, the employer must consider the possibility of workers’ compensation liability if employees have adverse reactions.
 Mandatory vaccinations form the basis of a viable workers’ compensation claim.
 Worse for the employer, OSHA’s General Duty Clause requires the employer to furnish a workplace “free from recognized hazards that are causing or are likely to cause death or serious physical harm” to employees.
 They may argue any workplace that doesn’t mandate vaccines against COVID-19 violates the provision.
 Lastly, a worker could introduce COVID-19 into the workplace, injuring or killing the customer, making the employer and employee civilly liable for failing to act reasonably in a global pandemic.

-While it is not legal to require a COVID-19 vaccine, with one hundred and eighty-three million vaccinations given in the United States, and such a low rate of bad reactions, full FDA approval is expected soon.
-When full approval occurs, in an “at-will” state such as Colorado, it would appear lawful to require vaccination as a condition of employment if the worker, coworkers, or the customers could be put at risk as a failure to do so. –Don Kaufman (970) 947-1776
+While it is not legal to require a COVID-19 vaccine, IN COLORADO, at this time, with more 309 million doses administered, fully vaccinating over 144 million people or 43.4% of the total U.S. population, full FDA approval is expected soon.
+When full approval occurs, in an “at-will” state such as Colorado, it would appear lawful to require vaccination as a condition of employment. –Don Kaufman, Glenwood Attorney (970) 947-1776